 10. A simple face mask

-When you’re headed somewhere dusty or cold, face masks really help shield you from the harsh blow of the wind.
-I’ve hiked up a mountain wearing a face mask to protect my nose and mouth from inhaling dust, and I’ve seen locals and tourists in winter destinations wear face masks to keep their face from freezing.
+When you’re headed somewhere dusty or cold, face masks really help shield you from the harsh wind.
+I’ve hiked up a mountain wearing a face mask to protect my nose and mouth from inhaling dust, and I’ve seen locals and tourists at winter destinations wear face masks to keep their face from freezing.
 On top of that, you can use it while commuting to cover your nose from unwanted odours.
 If that’s not enough reason to pack a face mask, I don’t know what is!

 I hope I’ve justified why you should pack at least half of these things.
 It’s pretty clear that packing these essentials will save you the effort, save you from regret, and save your budget!
 No more wishing you packed this or that, just do it, and thank me later.